We often get asked about Lifetime Trusts, sometimes called a Living Trust UK, and their role in estate planning in England and Wales.

 The History and Legal Basis of Lifetime Trusts

-Understanding the legal basis of Lifetime Trusts requires a look into the historical development of trust law in the UK.
+Understanding the legal basis of Lifetime Trusts requires a look into the remarkable historical development of trust law in England and Wales — a legal concept this country gave to the world.

 Evolution of Trust Law in the UK